top1944/duckuments/docs/atoms_80_fall2017_info/26_TAs_guide.md

 ### Duckuments

-Install the Duckuments, so you can edit these instructions.
+Install the Duckuments system, so you can edit these instructions.

 See: [](#part:contribute).

-Instead this is in the middle  [](#part:contribute) of a paragraph.

 Point of Contact: Andrea